SC8-Team-2/SC1015-Mini-Project/README.md

 ## 🎨 About this project
-Our project will try to predict if a credit card applicant is 'good' or 'bad'.
+Our project will try to predict if a credit card applicant will make his/her payments on time in the future by looking at an applicant's submitted information, which contains information such as age, no. of family members, income, no. of years working.
+We will then label the applicants as 'good' or 'bad'.

 We are using the lovely **Credit Card Approval Prediction** dataset from Kaggle https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction

-What defines 'good' or 'bad'?
-An applicant is 'good' when he/she has their credit card application approved by the bank, while getting rejected by the bank is considered as 'bad'.
-By looking at an applicant's records, which contains information such as age, no. of family members, income, no. of years working, we aim to predict the the likelihood of a bank issuing a particular applicant a credit card.

-Additionally, we will also be predicting if a credit card applicant will continue to make his/her payments on time in the future.

 ## 📔 Notebooks in this project